Biker Hand Signals 15 Every Rider Must Know for Safe Riding

 The Biker Wave

-Extended left arm pointing down at a 45-degree angle with two fingers extended.
+The extended left arm is pointing down at a 45-degree angle with two fingers extended.

 Some have tried to claim it’s a Harley or cruiser wave, but it’s used by all motorcyclists as a courtesy to acknowledge a fellow rider and as a sign of mutual respect.
-Despite being relatively common in the past, many of the new or inexperienced riders are unaware of it, meaning in some areas use is low.
-Knowing and using the wave is generally appreciated by those old-school riders, so make sure you return the wave if a rider throws one your way.
-Of all the Biker Hand Signals this is the most common one.
+Despite being relatively common in the past, many of the new or inexperienced riders are unaware of it, meaning in some areas, use is low.
+Knowing and using the wave is generally appreciated by those old-school riders, so make sure you return the wave if a rider throws it your way.
+Of all the Biker Hand Signals, this is the most common one.

 The “What the Hell Were You Thinking” Wave